Skip to main menu Skip to content Skip to footer

 • Thinking about or attempting suicide

 Some children with depression no longer look forward to things they used to enjoy, but they can enjoy them in the moment.
-This is unusual and is known as atypical depression.
-It can trick parents, making them think their child doesn’t want to cooperate when they are actually depressed.
+This can confuse parents, making them think their child doesn’t want to cooperate when they are actually depressed.

 Until recently, kids who had been through a major loss (like the death of a loved one) could not be diagnosed with depression.
 Now, experts acknowledge that such losses can trigger depression, especially if the child has been depressed before.